 Document any damage.
 Contact your insurance company immediately to begin the claims process.
 You should document the damage as soon as possible.
 Take photographs and videos for your insurance claim and personal records.
 The more documentation you have, the easier it is to file your claim.

 Prevent further damage.
-Do only what’s necessary to prevent further damage, such as covering broken windows with plastic or getting a pro to cover the roof with tarps to keep rain out.
+Do only what’s necessary to prevent further damage, such as covering broken windows with plastic or getting a professional to cover the roof with tarps to keep rain out.
 Don’t hire someone to make permanent repairs until an insurance adjuster has reviewed the damage.

 Clean up your home safely.
 Wear protective clothing, use appropriate face coverings or masks if you’re cleaning up debris, and maintain a physical distance of at least 6 feet while working with someone who isn’t a member of your household.
 Thorough mold cleanup is best left to the pros.
 Children should not take part in disaster cleanup work.

-4. Take care of yourself—and others.
+4. Take care of yourself—and others

 Basic personal hygiene and handwashing are important to help prevent the spread of illness and disease.
 Wash your hands with soap and water for at least 20 seconds if you have been in floodwater, or use alcohol-based wipes or hand sanitizer that contains at least 60% alcohol (note that hand sanitizers are not effective when your hands are visibly dirty).
 Take care of any wounds or injuries to prevent infection.
 Also seek advice on attending to your emotional health.